cloudnativetrainings/trainings/k8s_helm/08_required/README.md

-# Required
+# Using the 'required' Function

-In this task, you will learn how to use the required flag.
+In this task, you will learn how to use the 'required' function.

+> Navigate to the directory `08_required`, before getting started.

 ## Adapt the Deployment to the following